Kay Pacha – (Kay Pah-chah) – The Middle World

 In every case, the stress arrow makes complete sense from the inside.
 It is the type’s deepest fear asserting itself when the primary coping strategy has reached its limit.
 Not a relapse.
 A signal.

-The arrow becomes useful when you can recognize it while it is happening, not only in retrospect.
-This requires one shift: treating the behavior as information rather than evidence.
+The stress arrow becomes useful when you can recognize it while it is happening, not only in retrospect.
+In the INTI NAN Kay Pacha system, this requires one shift: treating the behavior as information about what your core strategy is currently failing to provide, rather than as evidence of regression.

 Notice the behavior that feels out of character.
 The withdrawal, the aggression, the sudden need to perform, the scattered overactivity.
 You already know when you are not quite yourself.
 You have probably been dismissing that recognition as stress rather than asking where the stress is sending you.